peter88213/yW2OO/docs/usage.md

 #### Drag and drop

 You can drag a document or yWriter project and drop it on the shortcut icon to instantly convert the file.
-After the conversion, the craphical user interface pops up, showing a message, and providing a button to open the converted file.
+After the conversion, the graphical user interface pops up, showing a message, and providing a button to open the converted file.